 What makes a film photograph so unique?

-Film colour is often muted in comparison to today’s cameras, with yellow tones from certain brands or types of film.
+Film colour is often muted in comparison to today’s cameras, with certain brands or types of film producing yellow tones.
 Then there is added grain from the film itself, as well as often lower dynamic range.

 Using a 35mm film, film cameras generally have natural background blur, so depending on your current camera, you may need to add background blur to an image to achieve that effect.

-Unless taken on an SLR with expensive lenses and a perfect focus technique, photos were generally softer than we’re used to seeing today.
+Unless taken on an SLR with an expensive lens and a perfect focus technique, photos were generally softer than we’re used to seeing today.
 Even with perfect technique, photos were rarely as sharp as they are now, owing to the way that film records photos.

-In comparison, modern cameras, smartphones, and lenses, seem preoccupied with sharpness.
+In comparison, modern cameras, smartphones, and lenses, seem engineered for sharpness.
 Those of us who used cheap film cameras and early digital cameras perhaps share in this modern obsession.
 Photographers using modern digital cameras now seem to focus on several factors.
 Firstly, sharpness – how sharp is your lens?
 Have you spent hours studying MTF charts?
 And if not, why not?

 Second, maximum colour and high colour saturation (especially on smartphones).
 Third, minimum noise or no noise at all – thanks to camera reviewers, myself included, for obsessing over this for the past 20+ years.
 Finally, there’s maximum dynamic range, to the point where photographs no longer even look realistic, thanks to automatic dynamic range optimisation.